 PART 1: Supplies, poking the holes, crocheting the boot base

 PART 2: Crocheting the back and front of the ankle shaft (below!)

 PART 3: Adding the “sheepskin” trim and buttons

-As I mentioned in Part 1, I’ve divided the pattern and video tutorial into three posts in hopes the videos will play more smoothly for everyone.
-If at any point, you’d like to print out the full (part 1, 2 and 3) ad-free pattern to reference while you work, you can purchase the printable PDF for $2.50 here.
-The 12 page PDF includes a super helpful printable “ruler” for poking your flip flop holes has all the instructional photos in a separate section toward the back of the pattern so that you choose to print them or conserve ink.
+As I mentioned in Part 1, I've divided the pattern and video tutorial into three posts in hopes the videos will play more smoothly for everyone.
+If at any point, you'd like to print out the full (part 1, 2 and 3) ad-free pattern to reference while you work, you can purchase the printable PDF here on LoveCrafts or here on Etsy.
+The 12 page PDF includes a super helpful printable "ruler" for poking your flip flop holes has all the instructional photos in a separate section toward the back of the pattern so that you choose to print them or conserve ink.

 Please do not publish or share this pattern as your own.
 You may make items to sell or donate in small batches with this pattern.
 In exchange, please link back to this post and credit me as the designer.
 You can view all my policies here.
 Do NOT use my photos as your own sales photos.
 Now go make something awesome!

 Thanks to Lion Brand Yarn for sponsoring this post and enabling more free patterns on Make & Do Crew.
 All opinions and ideas are my own.